 Together with the major milestones (1 and 2), each GROUP will submit a short report describing their implementation using bullet points (one report per group highlighting the techniques used).

-The largest chunk of the marks will be given based on the individual final report that will be handed in by Thursday 24th November 4pm to the ITO (and using the DICE submit system).
+The largest chunk of the marks will be given based on the individual final report that will be handed in by the date shown in the schedule to the ITO (and using the DICE submit system).

 The practical marking scheme: